Inside U.S.A. (book): Reception

 Inside U.S.A. was the Book-of-the-Month Club main selection for June 1947 and ranked third among the best-selling nonfiction books in the U.S. for the full year.

+Revised Edition (1951)

+Harper published Gunther’s updated edition in 1951.
+In its preface, Gunther noted that back in 1947 “There was no Marshall Plan….and few outside their own circles knew the names Alger Hiss or Whittaker Chambers….We did not know in 1947 that Congress would soon vote the unification of the armed services…and that Mr. Truman would soon disclose the possession of the atomic bomb secret by the Soviet Union….and that South Korea would provoke one of the most unpleasant wars on record by invading South Korea on June 25, 1950.”
+In the intervening four years the author had revisited all 48 U.S. states: “The new writing in this edition…probably runs to 40,000 words, and there are no fewer than 10,000 textual changes.”
+The book's length had grown from 979 to 1121 pages.
+The first edition’s geographical routing was retained, now occupying 48 chapters.
+Many chapter names were carryovers; some were entirely new, with others serving as updates—“Hague Machine and New Jersey” becoming “New Jersey After Hague.”

 Follow-on works

 The book inspired and gave its name to a 1948 Broadway musical revue, Inside U.S.A., that was very loosely based on the book.

 Gunther intended to write a companion book, to be titled Inside Washington, focused on the nation-scale problems, personalities, and institutions of the U.S. He never completed the second book, because of the amount that would be required and because he could not decide how best to coordinate the publication timing with the quadrennial cycle of presidential elections.
 A revised edition of Inside U.S.A. was released in 1951.
 He later continued his "Inside" series with three more books: Inside Africa in 1955, Inside Russia Today in 1958, and Inside Europe Today in 1961.
 A 50th anniversary edition of Inside U.S.A. was published in 1997 (ISBN 978-1-56584-358-5).

 In the 1960s, writer Neal R. Peirce decided to undertake a project similar to Gunther's, with the aim of updating the account of America that Gunther had provided in Inside U.S.A.
 After consulting with Gunther, who agreed on the need for an updated book, in 1969 Peirce began a series of trips to each of the 50 states, interviewing state and local leaders as well as "plain people".
 The single book that Peirce originally planned grew to become a series of nine "States of America" books published between 1971 and 1980.